Corporate governance

 The Audit Committee invites representatives of the external auditor, management and on occasion the internal auditor to all committee meetings.
 PwC is the Company’s external auditors for a second consecutive year and the Audit Committee is satisfied that the Group’s auditors are independent.

-The main matters considered by the Audit Committee during 2022/2023 include:
+The main matters considered by the Audit Committee during 2023/2024 include:

+a.
 Group financial statements

 • The assessment of the recoverability of long-lived assets;